 These beaches are perfect for escaping crowds, but they require a bit more planning than main beaches.
 You can't assume facilities, lifeguards, or food vendors.
 The reward is authenticity and peace.

 If you're looking for more developed beaches in the area, our guide to quiet beach towns on the Costa del Sol covers ten alternatives.
-If you're staying in Sabinillas for a week or more, dedicate one day to exploring the hidden stretches.
+If you're staying in Sabinillas for a week or more, dedicate one day to exploring the quieter stretches.
 Bring a picnic, swim gear, and plenty of water.
-Start early (before 09:00), which guarantees solitude and the best snorkelling light.
+Start early (before 09:00) for the best chance of an empty cove and the clearest snorkelling light.
 Swim only if conditions are calm and you're a confident swimmer.

 Consider combining hidden beach visits with nearby attractions: Playa Ancha and Playa de la Sal are near Casares village (worth an afternoon exploring the white village architecture).
 Playa de los Toros is roughly 30 minutes from Estepona's old town.
 Playa de las Arenas is right next to La Duquesa marina — grab lunch there afterwards.

-If you're booking direct with us here at our beachfront apartment, we can recommend the best hidden beaches based on your preferences — whether you want snorkelling, family swimming, solitude, or photography.
-We've spent enough time at these beaches to know exactly which stretches are best for what, and when to visit for maximum peace.
+Book direct with us here at our beachfront apartment and we'll tailor the recommendation to you — snorkelling, family swimming, solitude or photography, just tell us what you're after.
+We've spent enough mornings at these beaches to know exactly which stretch suits which day, and when to go for the most peace.

 For more on Sabinillas itself and what makes our corner of the coast special, read our complete guide to Sabinillas.
 And if you want to explore the broader western coastline, our guide to the best beaches near Estepona covers the full stretch and how to navigate it.